Nana Mahazan

-Nurul Hana binti Che Mahazan (born July 1, 1983), better known by her stage name Nana Mahazan, is an actress, television host, radio announcer and singer.
+Nurul Hana binti Che Mahazan (born July 1, 1983), better known by her stage name Nana Mahazan, is a Malaysian actress, television host, radio announcer and singer.
 She came in seventh place on the first season of Akademi Fantasia in 2003.
 Even though she did not win, she became a successful Malaysian singer and actor.

 She used to write a column called "Bicara Nana" ("Nana's Discussion") in Harian Metro on Sundays.
 Nana appeared in a Soy Talk advertisement and as of 2012 she was the product's ambassador.
 She was a popular DJ at one of Malaysia's most popular radio stations, Era.fm.
 In 2004, she hosted an Era segment called "Petang di Era" (Evening@Era) with Seelan Paul.
 She extended her contract with Era from 2005 to 2006, and hosted "Pagi@Era with Adi" and various segments including "Carta Era" (Era Charts) with Aznil.

 In November 2009, Nana shifted to another radio station, XFM.